By Daisy Chen, Staff Writer

 Unlike most plays, this production of Euridice was, to some degree, interactive and full of surprises.
 The rock given to each audience member at the door entered turned out to be a ticket to the underworld, though it turned into something of a distraction as several people dropped their stone throughout the course of the play.
 The most surprising moment was the loud stomp that echoed through the auditorium when a light shined on Orpheus as he literally climbed down to the underworld from our seats on the bleachers with a rope.
 When they asked us to keep the aisles clear because the actors would be running through, this was the last thing I expected.

 On the other hand, the entering of the Stones and Hades in a floater that says “sticks and stones” was quite humorous.
-The Stones spoke directly to the audience at one point, each in a different language, which was very interactive and drew our attention.
+The Stones spoke directly to the audience at one point, each in a different language, which was very interactive and drew our attention like a new online casino.
 Hades also made quite the entrance with music and some pick-up lines for Eurydice.

 To me, the most interesting and creative aspect of the production was that all the props on the stage was unexpectedly resourceful.
 I was most captivated by the wall of water jugs.
 They used it to transfer the letters between Orpheus and Eurydice, but it was also the door to the underworld.